State preparation with parallel-sequential circuits: PS circuits for quantum state preparation

-\prlsection{Preparation of states with more entanglement}By increasing the number of layers \( M \), PS circuits (and the two limiting cases, brickwall and sequential circuits) can represent quantum states with higher entanglement.
+By increasing the number of layers \( M \), PS circuits (and the two limiting cases, brickwall and sequential circuits) can represent quantum states with higher entanglement.
 Multi-layer structures have been widely explored in the case of brickwall and sequential circuits and generally have been very effective~\cite{Bravo-Prieto2020,tilly2022variational,Ran2020a,lin2021real,rudolph2023decomposition,iqbal2022preentangling,gundlapalli2022deterministic,melnikov2023quantum,iaconis2024quantum,bohun2024scalable,gonzalez2024efficient,sano2024quantum}.
-Our results for $D=2$ MPS [cf.~\cref{exp_pow_fig}] suggest that multi-layer PS circuits are similarly useful to represent short-range correlated states with higher entanglement.
+In particular, the task of preparing short-range correlated states with higher entanglement can be decomposed into a sequence of preparations of MPS with bond dimension $D = 2$~\cite{Ran2020a}.
+Therefore, our results for $D = 2$ MPS [cf.~\cref{exp_pow_fig}] may suggest that multi-layer PS circuits are likewise effective for representing short-range correlated states with higher entanglement.
+To demonstrate this more concretely, we investigate the ground-state preparation of the XY model as an illustrative example in the following.
+Since the XY model is gapless and exhibits power-law decaying correlations, preparing its ground state is expected to be more challenging than for gapped models.
+This model has been used in several studies~\cite{Ran2020a,Zhou2021} as a benchmark for ground-state preparation using multi-layer sequential circuits (a subclass of the PS circuits studied here).